Decompositions of commutative monoid congruences and binomial ideals: Characterization of mesoprimary congruences

 \section{Characterization of mesoprimary congruences}

-Our ultimate goal, for the purely monoid-theoretic side of the story, is Corollary~\ref{c:mesodecomp}, via Theorem~\ref{t:coprincipal}: every congruence admits a mesoprimary decomposition satisfying strict combinatorial conditions.
-The first step is to characterize the mesoprimary condition in terms of associated prime congruences.
-In fact, Definition~\ref{d:prim*} was made with this proposition in mind.
+In parallel with the theory of ordinary primary ideals in commutative rings, the mesoprimary condition admits a characterization in terms of associated prime congruences.
+Definition~\ref{d:prim*} was made with this proposition in mind.

 \begin{thm} A congruence is mesoprimary if and only if it has exactly one associated prime congruence. \end{thm} \begin{proof} Fix a $P$-primary congruence~$\til$ on~$Q$.
 If $\til$ is mesoprimary and $w$ is not nil, then the $P$-prime congruence of~$\til$ at~$w$ coincides with the $P$-prime congruence of~$\til$ at the identity because $\ol w$ is partly cancellative.
-The uniqueness of the associated prime congruence only uses the case where $w$ is a key witness.
+The uniqueness of the associated prime congruence follows from the special case where $w$ is a key witness.

 On the other hand, assume $\til$ has a unique associated prime congruence.
 Then $\til$ is primary by Corollary~\ref{c:primary}.
 Replacing $Q$ with $\ol Q$, assume $\til$ is the identity congruence on~$Q$.
-Suppose that $a$ and~$b$ are distinct cancellative elements.
-Using the partial order from Lemma~\ref{l:poset}, choose an element $w \in Q$ such that $w + a \neq w + b$ and the image of~$w$ modulo the cancellative elements $F \subseteq Q$ is maximal with this property; this is possible by the finiteness of~$Q/F$ in Lemma~\ref{l:poset}.
-Now choose an element $w' \in Q$ whose image in $Q/F$ is maximal among the non-nil elements above~$w$.
-To prove the partly cancellative property for all elements of~$Q$, it suffices to show that $w$ and~$w'$ have the same image in~$Q/F$, for it follows that every non-nil element $v \in Q$ satisfies~$v + a \neq v + b$.
+Suppose that $a$ and $b$ are distinct elements whose images in $Q_P$ satisfy $a + u = b$ for some unit $u \in Q_P$.
+Using the partial order from Lemma~\ref{l:poset}, let $w \in Q$ be any element such that $w + a \neq w + b$ and the image of~$w$ modulo the cancellative elements $F \subseteq Q$ is maximal with this property.
+Let $w'$ be any maximal non-nil element whose image in the poset $Q/F$ is comparable to~$w$ but not below.
+The choices of~$w$ and $w'$ make them both key witnesses: $w'$ has $\infty$ as an aide, and $w$ is verified directly to be a key witness since $p + w = p + (w + a - b)$ in~$Q_P$ for all $p \in P$.
+Replacing $w'$ with $w' + c$ for some cancellative element~$c$ if necessary, assume that $w' = w + q$ for some $q \in Q$.
+Uniqueness of the associated prime congruence, combined with the relation $\phi_{w'} = \phi_q \circ \phi_w$ among addition morphisms, implies that $w' + a \neq w' + b$.
+By maximality of $w'$ in $Q/F$, the relation $v+a = v+b$ can only hold for $v$ such that $v+a = \nil$.
+Thus $\til$ is partly cancellative. \end{proof}